February 2018 news:

-Be sure to follow @FIFEC_Conf on Twitter for additional news and info in advance for
+Be sure to follow @FIFEC_Conf on Twitter for additional news and info in advance of the conference. #FIFEC2018.

 The Florida Insurance Fraud Education Committee (FIFEC) has obtained trademark registrations for their trademarks, both the stylized mark and the word mark, through the United States Patent and Trademark Office in class 41.
 No individual or entity is allowed to use the FIFEC stylized or word marks, without written permission from FIFEC.